-WeAreTheCity’s Rising Star Awards are now in their sixth year.
+WeAreTheCity’s Rising Star Awards are now in their seventh year.

 The Rising Star awards were introduced to showcase the UK pipeline of female talent below management and to create female 100 role models across 25 different industries and professions.

 Over the year’s, the awards have recognised over 650 women across the UK and India.

 In this ongoing series, we speak to our winners about life after winning a Rising Star award.

 We spoke to Sharniya Ferdinand, who won a Rising Star in Diversity Award in 2019.

 Sharniya has worked for NatWest for 8 years.
 With experience in both Personal Banking and Business Banking.
 Sharniya’s previous roles involved her being a trusted advisor to her customers, supporting them with their financial needs and hosting educational business focused events to encourage customers to grow and exceed their business expectations.

 In 2017 Sharniya was awarded the RBS Women’s Opal award recognising her contribution to women in business.
 Most recently Sharniya was recognised as a 2019 Rising Star in Diversity by We Are The City.

 In her current role as Business Inclusion Manager Sharniya manages a customer led strategic programme of inclusion activities across the bank and for corporate clients.

 She is passionate about diversity and inclusion and empowering those who are underrepresented in their industries and communities, she supports the banks aspiration to be a truly inclusive place to work.